theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 #### **HEADPHONES**

-The use of our custom **IN A LANDSCAPE headphones** is included in your ticket price.
-Pick up your reserved set at our registration desk and enjoy this unique audio experience.
+The use of the custom **IN A LANDSCAPE headphones** is included in your ticket price.
+Pick up your reserved set at the registration desk and enjoy this unique audio experience.

 {{< spacer 25 >}}